 “The pressure never lets up.
 Don’t matter what you did yesterday.
 That’s history.
 It’s tomorrow that counts.
 So you worry all the time.
 It never ends.
-Lord, baseball is a worrying thing.”
-Stan Coveleski
+Lord, baseball is a worrying thing.” – Stan Coveleski

-Stan Coveleski took his baseball seriously – after all, it was his ticket out of the coal mines surrounding his birthplace of Shamokin, Pennsylvania.
+Stan Coveleski took his baseball seriously – after all, it was his ticket out of the coal mines surrounding his birthplace of Shamokin, Pa.
 At age 12, he quit school to work 12 hours a day, seven days a week in the mines, bringing home $3.75 to his large family.
 Amazingly, he still found time to practice at baseball, after work, in the dark.

 He surfaced briefly with the Philadelphia Athletics in 1912, going 2-1 before returning to a lengthy minor league apprenticeship.
 He hit the big leagues for good with the Cleveland Indians in 1916, winning 15 games in his first full big league season.
-The following year, he led the league with 9 shutouts, while winning 19 games and posting an earned run average of 1.81.
+The following year, he led the league with nine shutouts, while winning 19 games and posting an earned run average of 1.81.
 He won 22 games the following season, the first of four consecutive 20-plus victory seasons.

 Released in midseason 1927 by the Senators, Coveleski signed as a free agent with the Yankees in December and helped the 1928 World Champions with a 5-1 record in 12 games.

-In 1969, he was inducted into the Hall of Fame in recognition of a career record of 215-142, a .602 winning percentage, 38 shutouts and a career E.R.A. of 2.89.
+In 1969, he was inducted into the Hall of Fame in recognition of a career record of 215-142, a .602 winning percentage, 38 shutouts and a career ERA of 2.89.
 He was a control pitcher who relied on the then-legal spitball as a key component of his repertoire.
 When spitballs were outlawed in 1920, he and 16 other pitchers were grandfathered and allowed to continue pursuing their livelihoods as before.

 Reflecting on his complete game shutout in the seventh game of the 1920 World Series, Coveleski evoked a different era: “Pitched that game and won it, and walked back alone to the clubhouse.
 And nobody said a word except maybe ‘Nice game, Covey.’
 Just another ball game.”